 (CNN) — Don't be alarmed if fellow passengers start stripping off aboard a metro train in Taipei, Taiwan.
 Chances are they think they've found a swimming pool inside the carriage.

 Facebook user Luo Yusheng says other passengers -- admiring their creativity -- made way voluntarily for them to take this picture.

-To celebrate being the host city of the upcoming Universiade 2017 -- the Olympics for international university athletes -- the Taiwanese capital has transformed a six-car train into six different sports venues -- a running track, a soccer pitch, a baseball field, a basketball pitch, a field for throwing sports and a swimming pool.
+To celebrate being the host city of the Universiade 2017 -- the Olympics for international university athletes -- the Taiwanese capital has transformed a six-car train into six sports venues -- a running track, a soccer pitch, a baseball field, a basketball pitch, a field for throwing sports and a swimming pool.

 And the eye-popping 3D artworks have inspired a few commuters to dive in.

-"Many people are still unfamiliar with -- and have never stepped inside -- some of the sports venues, we hope to bring sport closer to their daily life," a spokesperson for the city's Department of Information and Tourism tells CNN.
+"Many people are still unfamiliar with -- and have never stepped inside -- some of the sports venues, we hope to bring sport closer to their daily life," a spokesperson for the city's Department of Information and Tourism tells CNN Travel.
 "By choosing to revamp a train -- an everyday means of commuting, the public will have the opportunity to participate."